wilsonmar/drones/recognition.md

 <a name="Results">
 ## Results</a>
-Runs are planned to obtain numbers at extremes, so we don't waste our time.
+Runs are planned to obtain numbers at the extremes, so we don't waste our time with experiments for intermediate values.

 | Strategy | Light | Feet | Angle | Description | Effectiveness |
 | -------- |-----: |----: | ----: | ----------- | ------------- |